caido/documentation/src/reference/features/overview/sorting.md

 Below is a list of all available sorting properties as well as in which Caido features they can be found in:

-::: tip
+::: tip TIPS

-Clicking on a column name will toggle between the `^` and `∨` characters within the column name's field.
+- Clicking on a column name will toggle between the `^` and `∨` characters within the column name's field.
+- Columns can be included/excluded in the table by clicking the `Column preferences` cog wheel icon located at the bottom right corner of the pane.
+To toggle between the two, select/deselect the checkbox of the associated column.
+- The horizontal order of columns can be adjusted arbitrarily.
+To do so, **click, hold and drag** the desired column to your preferred position.

 :::

 ## ID